kyma-project/community/docs/kyma-release-notes/2023-11-08-release-notes-2.20.md

 ### Removal of the Serverless component
 As of Kyma 2.20, Serverless is no longer installed by default as a Kyma component.
-In order to enable serverless on new kyma runtime instances you would need to install serverless operator that will install and continue reconciling serverless installation based on Serverless Custom Resource.
+To enable Serverless on new Kyma runtime instances, you must install Serverless Operator.
+Service Operator will install and continue reconciling Serverless installation based on the Serverless Custom Resource.
 For more details, follow the [installation instructions](https://github.com/kyma-project/serverless-manager/tree/main#install).